World Bank issues SOS for oceans, backs alliance

 Another aim was to rebuild at least half the world's fish stocks identified as depleted.
 About 85 percent of ocean fisheries are fully exploited, over-exploited or depleted.

-"We should increase the annual net benefits of fisheries to between $20 billion and $30 billion.
-We estimate that global fisheries currently run a net economic loss of about $5 billion per year," he said.
+"We should increase the annual net benefits of fisheries to between $20 billion (12 billion pounds) and $30 billion (19 billion pounds).
+We estimate that global fisheries currently run a net economic loss of about $5 billion (3 billion pounds) per year," he said.

 Participants at the conference spoke of the long-term dividends from ocean conservation and better management of its resources.
 But that needed economists, bankers and board rooms to place a value on the oceans' "natural capital".